sagemath/trac_to_gh/Issue 7852.md

 # Issue 7852: solve_left for RDF matrices is WRONG

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7852

 Original creator: was